nch3ng/leetcode/solutions/297.serialize-and-deserialize-binary-tree/question.md

 Design an algorithm to serialize and deserialize a binary tree.
 There is no restriction on how your serialization/deserialization algorithm should work.
 You just need to ensure that a binary tree can be serialized to a string and this string can be deserialized to the original tree structure.

+Example:&nbsp;

-For example, you may serialize the following tree
+You may serialize the following tree:

     1
    / \